Laragear/SubscriptionsDemo/README.md

 }
 ```

-> Ensure that you use `graceTo()` after and subscription change, as changing to a new subscription, or renewing it, will invalidate the previous grace period.
+> **Warning** Ensure that you use `graceTo()` after and subscription change, as changing to a new subscription, or renewing it, will invalidate the previous grace period.

 ### Unsubscribe / Terminate

-To terminate from a plan, use the `terminate()` method over it.
-This cancels the subscription immediately, and cuts any grace period it may have.
+To terminate a plan, use the `terminate()` method over it.
+This cancels the subscription immediately, and cuts short any grace period it may have to the moment of termination.

 ```php
 use Laragear\Subscriptions\Facades\Plan;